What is a kitchen table agreement?

-At amicable, we can prepare your kitchen table agreement into a consent order, and manage the court process.
+At amicable, we can prepare your kitchen table agreement into a consent order and manage the court process for you.
 We will not unpick your agreement or create tension, but we’ll let you know if we think the court might raise queries on anything you’ve agreed to.

 If you get stuck or feel as though you’d benefit from guided negotiation sessions, we can help you to reach an agreement over your finances and child arrangements, enabling you to build positive futures, apart.

 If you’d like to learn more about the process, speak to us today through our free 15-minute advice calls.

 The pandemic prompted a surge in inquiries to divorce lawyers but complicates the financial process of ending a marriage...